sakersten/seniorThesisRepo/README.md

 ### Use Case 1.2: Input New Closet Item
 - **Actors**: User
-- **Overview**: User inputs information about their clothes to store in the application.
+- **Overview**: User adds a new clothing item to store in the application.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User clicks *Input New Closet Item*.
 4. Display New Closet Item Form.
 5. User is prompted to input the closet item with the following required inputs: item type (top, bottom, outerwear, shoes, etc.), style (short-sleeve, long-sleeve, etc.), color (blue, green, etc.), use (casual, fancy, athletic), and season (winter, spring, summer, fall).
+6. User submits the form.
-6. System verifies valid entry (all fields are filled out).
+7. System verifies valid entry (required fields are not left blank).
-7. Displays item details and successfully added.
+8. Closet item is saved and success confirmation with details is displayed.

 **Alternative Courses**:
 - **Step 6**: Entry invalid (User clicks submit but a required field is left blank).